-All communications devices are to be off during class, no cell phones, blackberries or laptops.
+All communications devices are to be off during class, including cell phones or laptops.
 If you anticipate a situation that would require you to use one of these devices, please contact the instructor prior to the beginning of class so appropriate arrangements may be made.